c2lang/documentation/documentation/docs/index.md

 * Easy integration with C libraries
 * Should be easy to learn for C programmers
 * Should help to avoid common mistakes
-* Should be easy to write a compiler for

 As C2 is an __evolution__ of C, it also has explicit __non goals__: